-Last week, while I was having a face-to-face discussion with Lily Baran, the subject of cellphones came up.
+Last week, while I was having a face-to-face discussion with a local resident, Lily Baran, the subject of cellphones came up.
 Lily mentioned that she had been to dinner the previous evening and seated next to her was a table of four diners.

 One person was talking on a cellphone, another was texting, and a third was playing some kind of cellphone game.
 The fourth person?
 Probably looking for someone to talk to!

 Sadly, this is a common scene in restaurants and other places where communication should be pleasurable.
 Even at our own dining room tables, we fall short when it comes to listening to others and verbalizing our thoughts.

 Communicating need not always be an intellectual discussion with teaching and learning components.
 However, our thoughts and words need to be expressed, no matter how mundane.

 Not to mention the words of others to whom we need to pay attention.
 Appreciating the words of others and having our own words valued, brings one joy and enlightenment.